 The team consists of six district and borough Locality Leads and Partnership Officers, three Principal Theme Leads, a Senior Voluntary Sector Officer and a Community Solutions Officer.

 - provide guidance, advice and support around a range of topics

-- provide specialist advice and support to voluntary and community organisations whose activities are preventative, public health and/or social care focussed
+- provide specialist advice and support to voluntary and community organisations whose activities are preventative, public health and/or social care-focused.

-The CVSs work closely with the County Council and can be contacted below:
+The CVSs work closely with the County Council and can be contacted through the links below:

 - Community Works - covering Adur and Worthing

 - Horsham Voluntary Sector Support (VSS)

 The Partnerships and Communities Team work closely with their District and Borough colleagues.